rwaldron/tc39-notes/es8/2017-03/mar-23.md

 AK: Yep.

-YK: Do bignums require that you heapalloc pretty liberally?
+YK: Do bignums require that you heap-alloc pretty liberally?

 AK: No, for 64 bits you have to heap allocate.